TyRawls/portfolio-optimization/docs/_build/html/_sources/project_setup.rst.txt

 Z Shell Run Command (.zshrc) Configuration
 ******************************************

-You will need to modify the ``.zshrc`` configuration file to add your database credentials and key for the `Financial Marketing Prep (FMP) <https://site.financialmodelingprep.com/developer/docs>`_ API.
-If you haven't already you will need to sign up for this API in order to get a FREE key.
+To integrate your database credentials and `Financial Marketing Prep (FMP) <https://site.financialmodelingprep.com/developer/docs>`_
+API key, you'll need to update the ``.zshrc`` configuration file.
+If you haven't done so already, sign up for the API to obtain a FREE key.

 .. admonition:: Example